berea-college-csc236/berea-college-csc236.github.io/index.md

 ---

 ## Reminder: Exam E2 will be held on Monday, December 1, 2025.
+### Be sure to find time to study for it over the Thanksgiving Break!

 ## Day 40: Monday, November 24, 2025